AymanAbodala/Teeth-classification/README.md

 ## 📌 Overview

-This is a complete end-to-end **Image Classification** project built for classifying dental images into their respective categories.
+This is a complete end-to-end **Image Classification** project built for classifying dental diseases images into their respective categories.
 The project showcases:

 ✅ Model from scratch using CNN